-- 1. $n = \overline{PAE}$ offset. - 2.
-For IDT Standard mode
+- 1. $n = \overline{PAE}$ offset.

+- II = PAE offset.

+For IDT Standard mode.

-3. For FWFT mode.
+- 3. For FWFT mode.

-4. tskew2 is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH (after one RCLK cycle plus tPAE).
-If the time between the rising edge of WCLK and the rising edge of RCLK is less than tskew2, then the PAE deassertion may be delayed one extra RCLK cycle.
+- tskew2 is the minimum time between a rising WCLK edge and a rising RCLK edge to guarantee that PAE will go HIGH (after one RCLK cycle plus tPAE).
+If the time between

+the rising edge of WCLK and the rising edge of RCLK is less than tskew2, then the PAE deassertion may be delayed one extra RCLK cycle.

+- 5. PAE is asserted and updated on the rising edge of WCLK only.